 Tariff, Attachment K-Appendix, Section 3.3A.6(b); Operating Agreement, Schedule 1, Section 3.3A.6(b)

-(b)Total payments to Economic Load Response Participants for accepted day-ahead demand reduction bids with an offer price equal to or greater than the threshold price established under the Net Benefits Test that follow the dispatch instructions of the Office of the Interconnection will not be less than the total value of the demand reduction bid.
+(b)Total payments to Economic Load Response Participants for accepted day-ahead demand reduction bids with an offer price equal to or greater than the threshold price established under the Net Benefits Test that follow the dispatch instructions of the Office of the Interconnection, and the demand reduction is not dispatched as part of a DER Aggregation Resource, will not be less than the total value of the demand reduction bid.
 For the purposes of this subsection, the total value of a demand reduction bid shall include any submitted start-up costs associated with reducing load, including direct labor and equipment costs and opportunity costs and any costs associated with a minimum number of contiguous hours for which the load reduction must be committed.
 Any shortfall between the applicable Locational Marginal Price and the total value of the demand reduction bid will be made up through normal, day-ahead operating reserves.
 In all cases under this subsection, the applicable zonal or aggregate (including nodal) Locational Marginal Price shall be used as appropriate for the individual end-use customer.

 Tariff, Attachment DD

+Each DER Capacity Aggregation Resource committed in a Delivery Year shall be obligated to simultaneously test all Aggregated DERs within the aggregation, on an annual basis, as described in the PJM Manuals.
+The DER Aggregator may perform an unlimited number of tests during each such period.
+The Office of Interconnection may, at its discretion, cancel a test and allow a retest, to ensure system reliability.
+If none of the tests during a testing period certify full delivery of the megawatt amount of nominated capacity the DER Aggregator committed, for such Delivery Year, the DER Aggregation shall be assessed a DER Aggregation Test Failure Charge equal to the net capability testing shortfall.

+The DER Aggregation Test Failure Charge rate shall equal such Seller’s Weighted Daily Revenue Rate in such Zone for the DER Capacity Aggregation Resource that tested plus the greater of (0.20 times the Weighted Daily Revenue Rate in such Zone for the product(s) tested or $20/MW-day).
+Such charge shall be assessed daily and charged monthly (or otherwise in accordance with customary PJM billing practices in effect at the time); provided, however, that a lump sum payment may be required to reflect amounts due, as a result of a test failure, from the start of the Delivery Year to the day that charges are reflected in regular billing.

+Revenues collected from assessment of DER Aggregation Test Failure Charges shall be distributed to Load Serving Entities that were charged a Locational Reliability Charge for the Delivery Year for which the DER Aggregation Test Failure Charge was assessed, pro-rata based on such Load Serving Entities' Daily Unforced Capacity Obligations.

 Tariff, Attachment DD, section 5.14(h-2)(1)(A)

-(A) By no later than one hundred and fifty (150) days prior to the commencement of the offer period of any RPM Auction conducted for the 2024/2025 Delivery Year and all subsequent Delivery Years, and by the date posted on the PJM website for the 2023/2024 Delivery Year, each Capacity Market Seller must certify to the Office of Interconnection for each Generation Capacity Resource the Capacity Market Seller intends to offer into the RPM Auction, in accordance with the PJM Manuals:
+(A) By no later than one hundred and fifty (150) days prior to the commencement of the offer period of any RPM Auction conducted for the 2024/2025 Delivery Year and all subsequent Delivery Years, and by the date posted on the PJM website for the 2023/2024 Delivery Year, each Capacity Market Seller must certify to the Office of Interconnection for each Generation Capacity Resource and DER Capacity Aggregation Resource the Capacity Market Seller intends to offer into the RPM Auction, in accordance with the PJM Manuals:

 Tariff, Attachment DD, section 6.6A Offer Requirement for Capacity Performance Resources